ktoso/rx-wiki/The-RxJava-Android-Module.md

 On Android it is tricky for asynchronous actions to access framework objects in their callbacks.
 That&#8217;s because Android may decide to destroy an `Activity`, for instance, while a background thread is still running.
 The thread will attempt to access views on the now dead `Activity`, which results in a crash.
 (This will also create a memory leak, since your background thread holds on to the `Activity` even though it&#8217;s not visible anymore.)

 This is still a concern when using RxJava on Android, but you can deal with the problem in a more elegant way by using `Subscription`s and a number of Observable operators.
-In general, when you runn an `Observable` inside an `Activity` that subscribes to the result (either directly or through an inner class), you must unsubscribe from the sequence in `onDestroy`, as shown in the following example:
+In general, when you run an `Observable` inside an `Activity` that subscribes to the result (either directly or through an inner class), you must unsubscribe from the sequence in `onDestroy`, as shown in the following example:

 ```
 // MyActivity